Juniper/contrail-windows-docs/doc/For developers/Developer guide/Performance/Testing.md

   Windows utilizes RSS on NICs to achieve that.
 - With VMSwitch configured, packets are directed to different hardware queues based on destination MAC address.
   Each queue is assigned to a different CPU core.
   As a result each virtual adapter is assigned to a single CPU core and network throughput should be capped at c.
-2-3 GBps.
+2-3 Gbps.
   This mechanism is called VMQ on Windows and it _effectively_ disables RSS.

 Initial tests confirm these claims - after Hyper-V was enabled and VMSwitch was configured, the network throughput dropped from ~7400 Mbps to ~1600 Mbps for single TCP stream.